July 28, 1812

 Near Drissa, Russia

 “Here,” he said.
-“It cannot be here!
-This is two peaceful a place for so many to die,” I thought.
+“It cannot be here, this is too peaceful a place for so many to die,” I thought.
 I was wrong.

 Such waste is unforgivable; a moral travesty and make mockery of our (alleged) ability to reason as civilized humans.